x14ngch3n/play_with_ask/README.md

 * NIS-8016 Lab A

 * code:
-    * Recv.grc/py: Receive signals and match with ASK button using HackRF and GNU radio
+    * Recv.grc/py: Receive signals and match with ASK button using HackRF and GNU radio.
+I use AM demod block(can also instrumented using math blocks) and manually set the threshold to transfer the analogue signal to digital signal.
     * Send.grc/py: Send signals using vector source deocded manually
     * Decode.grc/py: Decode signals following ASK/OOK coding rules